 The art styles in game refer to all the art in the game’s look, including the characters, lighting, colors, etc. As we all know, some games look different.
-There are two types of art styles for game, including 2D and 3D games, each with fans.
-Here we will define 2D and 3D art and introduce some 2D and 3D game art styles.
+There are two types of art styles for games, including 2D and 3D games, each with fans.
+The best 2D and 3D art styles for video games vary depending on the game’s concept, target audience, and technical requirements.
+The choice of style should complement the game’s genre, atmosphere, and gameplay.
+Here, we will define some 2D and 3D video game art styles, from 2D pixel art to 3D cartoon art.

 2D Game Art Styles